MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-linux-vm-using-azure-devops-services.md

 ---
-title: Tutorial - CI/CD from Jenkins to Azure VMs with Azure DevOps Services
+title: Deploy to Linux virtual machine using Jenkins and Azure DevOps Services
-description: In this tutorial, you learn how to set up continuous integration (CI) and continuous deployment (CD) of a Node.js app by using Jenkins to Azure VMs from Release Management in Visual Studio Team Services or Microsoft Team Foundation Server
+description: Learn how to faciliate continuous integration and deployment (CI/CD) to deploy apps to Linux virtual machines using Jenkins and Azure DevOps Services
-keywords: jenkins, azure, devops, virtual machine, cicd ms.topic: tutorial ms.date: 07/31/2018
+keywords: jenkins, azure, devops, virtual machine, cicd, azure devops services ms.topic: tutorial ms.date: 07/31/2018
 ---

-# Tutorial: Deploy your app to Linux virtual machines in Azure with using Jenkins and Azure DevOps Services
+# Tutorial: Deploy to Linux virtual machine using Jenkins and Azure DevOps Services

 Continuous integration (CI) and continuous deployment (CD) form a pipeline by which you can build, release, and deploy your code.
 Azure DevOps Services provides a complete, fully featured set of CI/CD automation tools for deployment to Azure.
 Jenkins is a popular third-party CI/CD server-based tool that also provides CI/CD automation.
 You can use Azure DevOps Services and Jenkins together to customize how you deliver your cloud app or service.